 Note that it is possible to manually configure your backups so as not to include some of this data.

-Data not included in an iTunes or iCloud backup
+What data isn't included in an iTunes or iCloud backup?

 - Email messages from the default Apple Mail app